mdx-js/mdx-analyzer/packages/monaco/README.md

   },
 }

-// Initialize the MDX intellisense initializeMonacoMdx(monaco)
+// Initialize the MDX IntelliSense initializeMonacoMdx(monaco)

 // Create a model